American Silversmiths

 picture

-• He was a partner circa 1775 with James Prichard in New York City NY as BURGER & PRICHARD.
+• Partnership: James Prichard, circa 1775, in New York City NY.
+As BURGER & PRICHARD.
 His partner may have been James Prichard prior to his moving to Poughkeepsie.
 18

 Application of Messrs Burger & Prichard